What is the Pupil Premium?

 Data shows that the school population is changing and growing over time, with an increasing number of children coming in from ethnic minority groups and a continuously growing number of children with English as an additional language

-As of 2016 we are a two form entry school in year reception, year 1, year 3 and year 4.
-Three classes in year 5 and four classes in year 6.
+As of 2018 we are a 2 form entry school with 2 classes in Years Reception through to Year 5 and 3 classes in Year 6.

 We believe that our children need and deserve the highest standards of pastoral as well as academic provision.
-As such we have a pastoral worker, nurture leader, BIC team and a family support professional.
-We have specific rooms set aside for pastoral and nurture provision.
-Our free breakfast club is very popular with an average daily uptake of 49 learners.
+As such we have a pastoral worker, nurture lead, ‘behaviour, inclusion and community’ (BIC) team which includes a family support professional.
+We have specific rooms set aside for pastoral and nurture provision as well as provision for counselling.
+Our free breakfast club is very popular with an average daily uptake of 32 pupils.

 Objectives of Pupil Premium Spending